WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 identifier for the handler on the client, and then an advertisement.

-The advertisement is a set of parameters, each of which is a name-value pair.
+The advertisement contains, for each codec on each source or sink,  a set of parameters, each of which is a name-value pair.
 This specification defines several well-known names and establishes an IANA registry for future extensions.
 Every capability has a default, so that if it is not included in the advertisement, the capability for the peer is understood.

-Two parameters are defined for media capabilities - "source" and "sink", which specify the ability to send an receive media respectively, along with a "media" parameter which indicates the type
+The advertisement and directives are a list of source or sink descriptions.
+Each one starts with a source or sink ID followed by 'in' or 'out' for advertisements and followed 'to' and a remote source ID for descriptions.
+Next is a colon followed by a semicolon separated list of codec descriptions and includes a semicolon at end.
+Each description starts with a codec name followed by a comma separated list of parameter values.
+Codecs names MUST not start with a digit.
+Each paramater consists of a name optional followed by qual sign then numeric value.
+A parameter with no equal sign after is consider to be set to value of 1.

-- "audio" or "video".
-There MUST be one "source" and "sink" instance for each corresponding source and sink which can simultaneously send or receive its media in a single call.
-Each instance MUST have a unique id within the advertisement.
-Each instance MUST include one or more param-sets.
-Each param-set is a set of parameters.
+There MUST be one "source" and "sink" instance ID for each corresponding source and sink which can simultaneously send or receive its media in a single call.
+Instance ID start at 1 with a general convention that the lower numbers would be more important than the upper numbers and for video of equal importance, the convention is to increase the ID for viewers left to right then top to bottom.
 Each parameter MUST specify the maximum that the sink can receive, or source can send, for that parameter.
 A client or server MUST include a parameter and its value when it differs from the default, and SHOULD NOT include it when it matches the default.

 This specification defines the following parameters for audio: